-- You can contact the Faculty and Staff Help Center and arrange for facilitiators to lead group discussions with your staff.
+- You can contact the Faculty Staff Help Center and arrange for facilitators to lead group discussions with your staff

 Be sensitive and straightforward.
 Create an atmosphere of open communication for everyone.
 Make contact with the grieving employee as soon as possible.

 It is important to acknowledge their grief and loss openly, even though it may feel awkward to initiate a conversation.
 Feel free to share a caring reaction to their loss while being sensitive to the confidential nature of personal or medical information.